Jamaica Travel Tips

 There’s more to Jamaican food than jerk chicken.
 In fact, Jamaica’s flavorful cuisine boasts a mixture of influences from Spain, Britain, India, China, Africa and its indigenous peoples.
 So put down the hamburgers, say no to pizza and fries, and give one of these local hot spots a try:

-Jamaica Epicurean Escape: This annual 2-day food festival celebrates “excellence in Jamaican food” with a side of live music and cultural exhibits and performances.
+Jamaica Epicurean Escape: This annual two-day food festival celebrates “excellence in Jamaican food” with a side of live music and cultural exhibits and performances.
 Top chefs, restaurateurs and bartenders from across the island (and abroad) offer tastings and cooking demonstrations of Jamaican favorites and unique culinary creations.

 Jamaica Culinary Tours: In collaboration with Falmouth Heritage Walks, Jamaica Culinary Tours offers a walking food tour amid the backdrop of the city’s Georgian architecture.
-Less than 3 hours in duration, it’s a perfect shore excursion for cruisers arriving at this port.
+Less than three hours in duration, it’s a perfect shore excursion for cruisers arriving at this port.

 689 by Brian Lumley: If your travels lead you to Kingston, make reservations at this gourmet Caribbean and fusion restaurant inspired by the 2013 Jamaica and Caribbean Chef of the Year, Brian Lumley.